-You don’t have to be a lawyer or real estate mogul to make sense of a new property, though.
+You don’t have to be a lawyer or real estate mogul to make sense of a new property.
 You only have to turn to the right sources.
-Scalice Land Surveyors offers land surveys throughout Pennsylvania.
-When you want to build a family home, a subdivision, or an office building, we can help you find your legal footing.
+Scalice Land Surveyors offers assessments throughout Pennsylvania.
+When you want to build a family home, a subdivision, or an office building, our land survey service can help you find your legal footing.

-At their core, land surveys are legal documents that help you maintain a healthy relationship with your township and neighbors.
+At its core, a land survey is a legal document that helps you maintain a healthy relationship with your township and neighbors.
 Whether you want to use a lot for commercial or residential purposes, land surveys give you the backing you need to:

 - Contest boundary spats with your neighbors